vzeufack/udacity-dend-sparkify/README.md

    - Build a recommendation system for users to propose songs or artists thereby enhancing user experience
    - Find out if there are usage gaps.
 When do people use the app less?
 Which time of day?
 Which days of week?
 Which month?
 Which year?
 Some periods might show a spike/decrease in usage which might correlate to new song releases or updates in the app.
 This could help track relationships between updates in the application and impact on usage

-## Code base description
+## How to execute the project
-The repo contains 3 mains files
+The repository contains 4 mains files
    - **sql_queries.py** - contains all queries for creating and loading the tables
    - **create_tables.py** - running this script allows to create all tables
-   - **etl.py** - running this script allows to load all the tables
+   - **etl.py** - running this script allows to load data from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift
+   - **dwh.cfg** - contains S3 and Redshift configurations

+To execute the project:
+1. Launch a redshift cluster and create an IAM role that has read access to S3.
+2. Add redshift database and IAM role info to dwh.cfg
+3. Run create_tables.py - this will create staging and analytical tables
+4. Run etl.py - this will load data into all tables
+5. Execute the analytical queries (see analytical queries section below) using the Query Editor in your AWS Redshift console

+create_table.py is where you'll create your fact and dimension tables for the star schema in Redshift. etl.py is where you'll load data from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift. sql_queries.py is where you'll define you SQL statements, which will be imported into the two other files above.

 ## Database schema and ETL
 The database is made of a fact table (songplays) around which there are 4 dimension tables (time, artists, songs and users)